t-ray/finances-csv-importer/README.md

 The main module simply defines the logic for loading the configuration, establishing the database connection, and reading the file/directory contents.

-# Planned Improvements
-For myself, there's not much left to do.
-For others, this tool could certainly be improved by supporting other databases, be less restrictive on both CSV and database schemas, and support other currency and date formats.

-But in the near term, I do plan on implementing the following:

-## Import Resumption
-This feature would assume that a source spreadsheet is exported to the same target csv file multiple times, and there is little use in re-importing the same rows over and over again.
-In this scenario, the importer would select the largest `tx_id` for a given `account` in the destination table, and only attempt to insert rows read from the csv file where tx_id exceeds the queried maximum.

-This feature is a *slight* optimization.
-Unless you're dealing with thousands and thousands of rows, this tool is already pretty quick.

-## Automatic DB Schema Creation
-I would like the ability to automatically create the destination schema in the target database if it doesn't already exist.

 # Database Included
 There are some utility scripts to create an instance of postgres 11 and run it locally.